NPR Wins $96 Million Jury Verdict in Patent Trial

 NPR’s lead attorney on the case, and seasoned trial lawyer, Derek Gilliland, was very careful tonot let the jury get bogged down in the technology itself, and kept the jury focused on the client’s compelling story.
 The NPR team’s skilled pre-trial and trial advocacy efforts ensured that justice was served for its client.

-Along with co-counsel, Syntrix was represented by NPR partners Derek Gilliland and Bradley Beckworth and associates Kirk Voss and Winn Cutler.
+Along with co-counsel, Syntrix was represented by NPR partners Derek Gilliland and Bradley Beckworth and associate Winn Cutler.